ryanvilbrandt/comic_git_engine/README.md

 * Get updated comic images from Caytlin
 * Update comic_git_showcase
 * Update comic_git to what the website should look like for a new user
+* Write instructions for how to update from comic_git v0.3 to comic_git v1.0

+## Update instructions notes

+* Add `.nojekyll` file to the root of the repo to allow files starting with underscores to be served.

 ## Pre-launch steps